Hire Data Platform Engineers

 - Knowledge of Change Data Capture tools such as IBM Infosphere, Oracle Golden Gate, Attunity, and Debezium.

-- ETL technical design experience, automated data quality testing, QA and documentation, data warehousing, data modeling, and data wrangling.
+- ETL technical design experience, automated data quality testing, QA and documentation, data warehousing, data modelling, and data wrangling.

-- Extensive familiarity with RDMS and a NoSQL database such as MongoDB, ETL pipelines, Python, Java APIs utilizing spring boot, and complicated SQLs.
+- Extensive familiarity with RDMS and a NoSQL database such as MongoDB, ETL pipelines, Python, Java APIs utilising spring boot, and complicated SQLs.